-Varying rhythms, pressures, and techniques create different styles of acupressure massage therapy.
+Different styles of acupressure massage therapy rely on varying rhythms, pressure and techniques.
 Shiatsu, a Japanese massage therapy form based on ancient Chinese principles, is the most well known style of acupressure massage training.
-Translated as “finger pressure,” it can be quite vigorous, with firm pressure applied to acupressure points.
-Shiatsu massage therapy programs at massage schools typically include comprehensive massage training in traditional Asian bodywork.
-It may utilize massage therapy stretching, special breathing techniques and meditation.
+Literally translated as “finger pressure,” this technique can be quite vigorous in practice, as the therapist applies firm pressure applied to acupressure points.
+Shiatsu massage therapy programs at schools like the Acupuncture and Massage College typically include comprehensive training in traditional Asian bodywork.
+Treatment may also combine massage therapy stretching, special breathing techniques and meditation.

 Oftentimes, Shiatsu massage therapy practitioners can detect energy imbalances in the body before any negative health symptoms appear in a patient.
 Firm pressure, kneading, brisk rubbing and tapping are fundamental techniques incorporated into the curriculum of many massage therapy training schools and programs.

 Acupressure massage therapy stimulates and activates the body’s own healing energies to prevent illness.
 Acupressure massage therapy practitioners will press on specific points to promote energy flow to a part of the body that is experiencing disease or discomfort, enabling it to heal more quickly.